achacttn/tic-tac-toe/README.md

 - Fixed recursive function (victory calculation correctly working)

 - Major bugs
+    -FIRST PRIORITY: Combination for checkWin() function MUST see if a combination is in a row, column or diagonal
     - Win condition bug:
         - If a combination of k numbers which sum to the magic number can be found, that player is declayed the victor.
         - The current recursive function does not terminate when sub-arrays are of a length not suitable for determining win conditions.